dns-gh/oodevs/README.txt

 gosword library contains the following modules:
+- csvclient: an application to export logistic data from a simulation under csv format
+- dumpreplay:
+- simtests: functional tests on the simulation
+- stressclient:
 - swapi: a protobuf client for Sword
+- swapi/phy: helpers to read physical data
+- swapi/replay:
 - swapi/simu: helpers to configure and run a simulation and process log files
-- simtests: functional tests on the simulation
+- sword:
 - testclient: a simple client creating an swapi.Client instance, connecting it to a running simulation and wait for connection termination.
 Use it to test the model behaviour against real world scenarii.
+- testproto:

 To run the tests from a cygwin shell, starting at project root: